 This module creates a set of priority classes and assigns them to components installed by Deckhouse and applications in the cluster.

-priority class.
-If the cluster does not have enough resources for this Pod, Kubernetes will start evicting Pods with the lowest priority to deploy our production-low
+, if the cluster lacks sufficient resources, Kubernetes will start evicting Pods with the lowest priority to accommodate the production-low

-That is, Kubernetes will first evict all the priorityClassName: develop
+That is, Kubernetes will first evict all Pods with priorityClassName: develop

 Pods, then proceed to cluster-low